imeikle/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 To plot the histogram, the sum of steps per day is calculated.
-The histogram binwidth is calculated using the Freedman-Diaconis rule.
+The histogram binwidth is set to 1000.
+This gives enough of a  breakdown of the frequency distribution to allow detail to be seen.

 ```r